shiddugmail/botpress/docs/guide/docs/tutorials/3rd-party-NLU.md

 ### Sync NLU data to 3rd party

 This section is useful if you want to use the Botpress NLU user interface to define your intents, entities and slots.
-You can skip if this section if you don't want to use the user interface.
+You can skip this section if you don't want to use the user interface.

-Intents and entities are stored as JSON in BPFS (formerly ghost) which stores data either on local filesystem or in the database.
+Intents and entities are stored as JSON in BPFS (formerly known as Ghost) which stores data either on local filesystem or in the database.
 The first thing we want to do is to listen on any intents/entities changes and sync the data to our 3rd party NLU (same as the [previous tutorial](listen-file-changes)).
 This way, when one edits intent or entities in the NLU UI, we get notified.
 We can do this with a Botpress [after bot mount hook](../main/code#after-bot-mount).
 You can use the code editor module to create hooks easily.
 Here's how the code for our `fileWatcher` looks like.

 ```js
 async function sync(bp: typeof sdk, botId: string) {